Sleep Medicine Billing Services in Wisconsin

 Every WI payer has specific rules for sleep medicine claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Sleep Medicine Claims
+Anthem Blue Cross Blue Shield of Wisconsin Sleep Medicine Claims

-Anthem Blue Cross Blue Shield processes the largest share of Wisconsin commercial sleep medicine claims.
+Anthem Blue Cross Blue Shield of Wisconsin processes the largest share of Wisconsin commercial sleep medicine claims.
 We know their WI specific fee schedules, prior authorization requirements for sleep medicine procedures, and their appeal timelines when claims are denied.
 A split-night study (diagnostic portion followed by CPAP titration) bills as 95811 only if the diagnostic portion meets minimum criteria — typically 2+ hours of recording with an AHI above threshold.

-BadgerCare Plus routes sleep medicine patients through 5 managed care plans: Anthem, Molina, Quartz, and 2 more.
+Wisconsin Medicaid (BadgerCare Plus is the family and adult expansion program) routes sleep medicine patients through 10 managed care plans: Anthem Blue Cross Blue Shield, Molina Healthcare of Wisconsin, Quartz Health Solutions, and 7 more.
 Each MCO has its own sleep medicine authorization and billing rules that we manage.

-Medicare (WPS) Sleep Medicine Coverage
+Medicare (National Government Services (NGS) (Jurisdiction 6)) Sleep Medicine Coverage

 Denial Prevention for Wisconsin Sleep Medicine